Kazual/Vizier/README.md

 Vizier
 ======

-A class library for using the Asp.Net Identity framework with SQL Server or Azure Table Service.
+A class library for using the ASP.NET Identity framework with either SQL Server or Azure Table Service.
+This library removes any dependency on EntityFramework.